RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 Mar 21
 ^^^^^^

-| :blogtitle:`RCI Symposium to be held at Calit2 04/04/2019`
+| :blogtitle:`RCIC Symposium to be held at Calit2 04/04/2019`
 | :blogauthor:`2019-03-21 by Philip Papadopoulos`

-The RCI :ref:`symposium 2019`  has been scheduled as forum for the UCI community to shape Research Cyberinfrastructure.
+The RCIC :ref:`symposium 2019`  has been scheduled as forum for the UCI community to shape Research Cyberinfrastructure.

 Filipp Furche, chair of the :ref:`advisory` sent an all campus invitation to the symposium.